 Understanding Your Audience (ICP Focus)

-Agencies, SMEs, freelancers, and educators each need a different tone.
-High school students need fun visual posts, while coaches may prefer live Q&A. Tailoring content keeps students engaged and supports professional development.
+Agencies, SMEs, freelancers, and educators each require tailored communication approaches.
+High school students respond to visual posts, while coaches prefer live Q&A sessions.
+Content customized for specific audiences maintains engagement and enhances professional development.

 Core Benefits & Value Proposition